Darkness4/fc2-live-dl-go/README.md

   writeThumbnail: false
   ## Wait until the broadcast goes live, then start recording. (default: true)
   waitForLive: true
-  ## If the requested quality is not available, keep retrying before falling back to the next best quality. (default: 20)
+  ## If the requested quality is not available, keep retrying before falling back to the next best quality. (default: 60)
   ##
-  ## There is a 15 seconds delay between each retry.
+  ## There is a 1 second delay between each retry.
 The value must be big enough so that the best quality (3Mbps) is available.
-If your streamer takes more than 5 minutes to prepare, you should increase this value.
+If your streamer takes more than expected to prepare, you should increase this value.
-  waitForQualityMaxTries: 20
+  waitForQualityMaxTries: 60
   ## How many seconds between checks to see if broadcast is live. (default: 5s)
   waitPollInterval: '5s'
   ## Path to a cookies file.
 Format is a netscape cookies file.